Science Fiction Timeline Site

 Early June:

 Tanith: Barton's Bastards absorbed into Falkenberg's Mercenary Legion, bringing its size to around 4400 soldiers.
-[GTS 11]
+Barton himself joins the Legion with his rank reduced to Major.

 July: